SyncfusionExamples/EJ2-DataGrid-BlazorServer-Drag-and-Drop-CustomAdaptor/README.md

-# EJ2-DataGrid-BlazorServer-Drag-and-Drop-CustomAdaptor
+# Blazor Server DataGrid - Drag and Drop with CustomAdaptor

 This demo helps us to perform Row Drag and Drop functionality within the same grid while using CustomAdaptor.
 With CustomAdaptor bounded to Grid, on performing Row Drag and Drop BatchUpdate method of CustomAdaptor will be triggered.

-N> Prepared the sample using 17.3.0.28-beta version of Syncfusion Nuget package
+> Prepared the sample using 17.3.0.28-beta version of Syncfusion Nuget package.

+## Prerequisites

+* Visual Studio 2022

+## How to run the project

+* Checkout this project to a location in your disk.
+* Open the solution file using the Visual Studio 2022.
+* Restore the NuGet packages by rebuilding the solution.
+* Run the project.